Top

 It’s always good to book your tour at least a couple of weeks in advance as they get booked up quickly, especially in the high season.

-I always book experiences through GetYourGuide as they use reliable companies and knowledgeable guides
+I always book experiences through GetYourGuide as they use reliable companies and knowledgeable guides.

 The balloons typically launch very early in the morning, just before sunrise as the wind conditions are better when the air is cool and the balloons have a better chance of rising high, so you need to get up early and leave your hotel when it’s still dark, but you will most likely be picked up by your tour company in a minibus alongside guests from other hotels.
 It’s worth noting that if you stay outside Göreme you may have to arrange your own transport to the balloons take off site.